Meeting Programs & Events

 Guicy Guice

-In 2020 I relocated to Portland, Maine where I continue to design fabric and patterns, lecture, and teach quilting workshops.
+In 2020, Giucy Giuce relocated to Portland, Maine, where he continues to design, lecture, and teach quilting workshops.